|Title:||Assistant Athletic Director (Communications)|

 Methodist University (Fayetteville, N.C.).

-During his tenure at Piedmont, he serviced the college in various capacities including head men’s basketball coach, Director of Golf, head men’s & women’s golf coach, head men’s & women’s cross country coach, Sports Information Director and assistant men’s basketball coach.
+During his tenure at Piedmont, he serviced the college in various capacities including head men’s basketball coach, director of golf, head men’s & women’s golf coach, head men’s & women’s cross country coach, Sports Information Director and assistant men’s basketball coach.
 He garnered Great South Athletic Conference Coach of the Year honors in two different sports – men’s basketball in 2011 and men’s cross country in 2002.

 His squads also claimed a pair of tournament titles during his tenure capturing both the 2009 New York City Tournament of Heroes title and the 2007 Roger Taylor Invitational championship during his tenure.

 Glenn's teams were also clearly committed to academic successes in the classroom as he has produced 46 GSAC All-Academic candidates.
-In each of Glenn's nine years as head coach, his team produced the league's most All-Academic honorees of all the men's basketball programs.
-His program has produced 25 NABC Honors Court honorees and 40 GABCA All-Academic selections.
-Additionally, the men's basketball program carried a team GPA of over 3.0 for each of the 18 semesters under Glenn’s direction.
+In each of Glenn's nine years as head coach, his team produced the most All-Academic honorees of all the league's men's basketball programs.
+His program produced 25 NABC Honors Court honorees and 40 GABCA All-Academic selections.
+Additionally, the men's basketball program carried a cumulative team GPA of over 3.0 for each of the 18 semesters under Glenn’s direction.

-As Director of Golf Glenn aided the men’s and women’s golf programs both of which he started from the ground up beginning in 2003 including five years as the programs’ head coach.
+As Director of Golf, Glenn aided the men’s and women’s golf programs both of which he started from the ground up beginning in 2003 including five years as the programs’ head coach.

-In the summer of 2011, Glenn served a term on the operations staff of the UGA Stadion Classic which is a Nationwide Tour event in Athens, GA where he served as a front side hole captain.
+In the summer of 2011, Glenn served a term on the operations staff of the UGA Stadion Classic which is a Nationwide Tour event in Athens, Ga. where he served as a front side hole captain.

-Glenn served on the tournament staff for the 2009 NCAA Division III Men's & Women's Golf National Championship at the PGA Village in Port St. Lucie, FL where he coordinated scoring.
-It was the first-ever men's and women's same site National Championship ever hosted simultaneously by the NCAA.
-In 2012 he aided with operations of the NCAA Division I Men's Golf Regional hosted by the University of Georgia and, most recently, was on the tournament operations staff for the 2013 NCAA Division I Women’s Golf National Championship at the UGA Golf Course.
+Glenn served on the tournament staff for the 2009 NCAA Division III Men's & Women's Golf National Championship at the PGA Village in Port St. Lucie, Fla. where he coordinated scoring.
+It was the first-ever men's and women's same site National Championship hosted simultaneously by the NCAA.
+In 2012, he aided with operations of the NCAA Division I Men's Golf Regional hosted by the University of Georgia and, most recently, was on the tournament operations staff for the 2013 NCAA Division I Women’s Golf National Championship at the UGA Golf Course.